stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step3.md

 If you do not have it installed you can follow the link to the tools page.

+## 0. Backup the original _raw_ data

+It is good practice to always retain a copy of original data in case you ever need to review or undo changes.
+As such for each of our tables we will make a copy called _raw_, which we **will not ever make changes to**

 ## 1. Open OpenRefine

 ## 2. Create a new project for our trial data